When people talk about bamboo’s incredible growth, strength, and versatility, they’re often talking about one species: Moso bamboo.

 Characteristics of Moso Bamboo

 Native to Southern China and Taiwan, Phyllostachys edulis thrives in the warmer, balmy climates.
-In these regions, the plant can reach its full potential, with towering culms of 90 feet or more, and growing a couple of feet a day in the growing season.
-But like most Phyllostachys, it can also tolerate more temperate zones and is cold-hardy down to about 10º F.
+But like most members of the genus, it can also tolerate more temperate zones and is cold-hardy down to about 10º F. Compared to other species of Phyllostachys, however, Moso is quite particular.

 Members of the genus Phyllostachys are running bamboos, meaning that they spread and propagate by way of sprawling rhizome roots.
-From this complex underground root system, new culms shoot out of the ground in the growing season and quickly grow to their full height.
+From this complex underground root system, new culms emerge in the growing season and quickly reach their full height.
 A mature grove of Moso Bamboo will put out shoots with a 4-5 inch diameter.
+(See photo, above)

 Moso looks very similar to other large species of Phyllostachys, including Vivax, Giant Gray (Ph. nigra ‘Henon’), and Japanese Timber (Ph. bambusoides).
 In fact, even experts can have a hard time telling them apart.
 Moso’s older species name, pubescens, meaning hairy, refers to the fine hairs that grow on the young culms.
 This is one way of distinguishing it from its close relatives.